Skip to content

 • Social Security may take up to 4 months to lower your premium and there’s no way to speed up the process

-• While you wait, you HAVE to keep paying your full Part B premium (unless Medicaid pays it for you) so you don’t lose your Medicare benefits
+• While you wait, you HAVE to keep paying your full Part B premium so you don’t lose your Medicare benefits (unless Medicaid or another program pays your premium for you)

-• If Medicaid does pay your Part B premium, you may not qualify for the giveback
+• If Medicaid or another program does pay your Part B premium, you won’t qualify for the giveback

 The detailed version